Things to Do at Asmara Cathedral

 Things to Do Nearby

-An iconic Art Deco service station built in 1938, representing one of the world's most striking examples of Futurist architecture
+Iconic Art Deco service station resembling an airplane, considered one of the world's most beautiful gas stations and a masterpiece of futurist architecture

-A bustling traditional market where visitors can experience local culture, purchase handicrafts, spices, and traditional Eritrean goods
+Bustling traditional market where visitors can experience local life, purchase handicrafts, spices, and traditional Eritrean goods